chrisdoc/thesis/thesis.md

 A1 data set and only storing unique tuples of latitude and longitude, the system can derive all cell site locations.
 To get the transmitters for each cell site, the A1 data set is queried for each unique location tuple.
-A basic transmitter consists of a location, Cell-ID, LAC, power, height and angle.
+A basic transmitter consists of a location, Cell-ID, LAC, transmit power, height and angle.
 The location is a direct relation to the cell site.
-The power indicates the transmit power.
+The power indicates the transmit power of the transmitter.
 As there is not information about the installment height of the transmitter it was set to be $20$ meters for all transmitters.
 A higher transmitter height might increase the coverage area for areas shadowed by hills or buildings.
 The angle defines the mounting angle and indicates in which direction the transmitter is beaming.

 ##### Best Server Plot

 All the above mentioned data is fed into the network planning tool to calculate the best server plot that is used as a coverage prediction.
-A best server plot calculates for each transmitter its path loss effect.
+A best server plot calculates the path-loss effect for each transmitter.
-The path loss specifies the reduction of power density of an electromagnetic wave as it propagates through space.
+The path-loss specifies the reduction of power density of an electromagnetic wave as it propagates through space.
 To calculate the path loss for each transmitter the COST-Hata model is used which extends the urban Okumura-Hata model .
 The main equations of the COST-Hata model